matthiasn/BirdWatch/README.md

     elasticsearch -f

-An inside the application folder:
+And inside the application folder:

     play run